Ed Helms: Political views

 Helms is a board member at RepresentUs, a non-profit group that works to pass anti-corruption laws in the United States.

 Helms partnered with VoteRiders in 2022 to encourage volunteers to write letters and send texts to registered voters to let them know how to overcome voter ID barriers that could prevent them from casting a ballot.

 In 2024, he appeared alongside Tim Walz at a rally in Reno, Nevada, in support of Kamala Harris's presidential campaign.

 Personal life

-Helms is married.
-In a podcast with Jordan Klepper in August 2024, Helms mentioned he has two children.
+Helms is married and has two children.